moov-io/wire/README.md

 moov-wire-demo
 ```

-Enable the [Container Registry](https://cloud.google.com/container-registry) API for your project and associate a [billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account) if needed.
+Enable the [Container.
+Registry](https://cloud.google.com/container-registry) API for your project and associate a [billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account) if needed.
 Then, open the Cloud Shell terminal and run the following Docker commands, substituting your unique project ID:

 ```
 docker pull moov/wire